AG7GN/fe-pi/README.md

 	set-default-sink system-audio-playback
 	set-default-source null

-### 2.7 Prevent `pulseaudio` from being the default sound interface
+### 2.6 Prevent `pulseaudio` from being the default sound interface

+We don't want PulseAudio to be the default audio device.
+Why?
+Because we don't want applications that use audio to interfere with the operation of the ham radio applications.

-__IMPORTANT__:  I have noticed that when PulseAudio is updated as part of the normal Raspbian updates, `/usr/share/alsa/pulse-alsa.conf` gets overwritten.
+__IMPORTANT__:  I have noticed that when PulseAudio is updated as part of the normal Raspbian updates, `/usr/share/alsa/pulse-alsa.conf` may be overwritten.
 Please check this file whenever PulseAudio is updated and make sure that all lines are commented out as described below.

 Make a copy of `/usr/share/alsa/pulse-alsa.conf`: